 Samsara tracks routes by the GPS location from the vehicle traveling along the created route.
-A route is considered started when the vehicle leaves the geofence from the start location and stays outside of the geofence for 2 consecutive minutes.
-A route will end when the vehicle enters the geofence of the last stop (to create geofences, see Addresses and geofences).
+By default, a route is considered started when the vehicle leaves the geofence from the start location and stays outside of the geofence for 2 consecutive minutes.
+A route will end when the vehicle enters the geofence of the last stop (to create geofences, see Manage an Address).

-Route Tracking provides drivers a window for early/late arrivals to stops during a route.
+Route Tracking provides drivers a window for early or late arrivals to stops during a route.
 Each route has its own tracking window.
-By default, Samsara defines the tracking window starting at 1hr before the scheduled start time and ending at 6 hrs after the route's scheduled end time to complete all stops within a route.
-The following diagram displays this route tracking window:
+By default, Samsara defines the tracking window starting at 1 hr before the scheduled start time and ending at 6 hrs after the route's scheduled end time to complete all stops within a route.
+The following diagram illustrates the default route tracking window:

-During route tracking, the status of a route can change as vehicles attempt to complete their route stops.
+During route tracking, the status of a route can change as vehicles complete route stops.
 A route can have any of the following statuses:

 Scheduled: Timeframe set for route

 En Route: Vehicle is on the way to the stop